 - Gaddachauki, Mahendranagar (Kanchanpur, Far Western Nepal)

-You will need one passport sized photograph.
-Applicable visa fee (US Dollar or Nepalese Rupee.)
-Completed visa form.
+- Applicable visa fee (US Dollar or Nepalese Rupee.)

-While Nepalese immigration say all major currencies are accepted USD & NPR are the safest bets.
+While Nepali immigration say all major currencies are accepted USD & NPR are the safest bets.
 GBP & Euro would be next.
 If you do not have these currencies there is an ATM there.
 If the ATM is not working there is a currency exchange booth (you'll need to leave your passport with an official to go outside).